|Place||Middle East: Ottoman Empire, Turkey, Dardanelles, Gallipoli, Cape Helles Area, Krithia|

 |Copying Provisions||Copy provided for personal non-commercial use|

-The Last Post Ceremony commemorating the service of (1379) Private Ferdinando Mottarelli, 7th Battalion, AIF, First World War.
+The Last Post Ceremony commemorating the service of (1582) Albert Cramer (served as Private Bert Reddaway), 6th Battalion, First World War

 The Last Post Ceremony is presented in the Commemorative area of the Australian War Memorial each day.
 The ceremony commemorates more than 102,000 Australians who have given their lives in war and other operations and whose names are recorded on the Roll of Honour.
 At each ceremony the story behind one of the names on the Roll of Honour is told.
-Hosted by Richard Cruise, the story for this day was on (1379) Private Ferdinando Mottarelli, 7th Battalion, AIF, First World War.
+Hosted by Meredith Duncan, the story for this day was on (1582) Albert Cramer (served as Private Bert Reddaway), 6th Battalion, First World War.

 KIA 8 May 1915

 Today we remember and pay tribute to Albert Cramer, who served as Private Bert Reddaway in the first AIF.

-He is also commemorated here, where his name is listed on the Roll of Honour on my right, among more than 60,000 Australians who died during the First World War.
-His photograph is displayed today beside
+His name is listed on the Roll of Honour on my right, along with more than 60,000 Australians who died during the First World War.

 Dr Meleah Hampton